Books, etc. by Brad Edwards

 "Simply Singing" provides musicians with source material to improve

 all aspects of their musicianship - through the learning, knowing, and

 perfecting of simple tunes.
 Dr. Edwards says this is not a method book;

 he's right, it's way better than that!
 Simply put, Brad Edwards

 Trombone Professor, The University of Kansas

-With his musical approach to technique, Brad Edwards is barking right up
+With his musical approach to technique, Brad Edwards is barking

 I find it very valuable and will recommend it highly to my students.
 Thanks again for your excellent work.

 Trombone Professor, Jacobs School of Music